konstantinTarletski/cybcube-test-task/README.md

 ### Run with docker-compose

-Tu run this application with "docker-compose" you need just run the command :
+To run this application with "docker-compose" you need just run the command :

 `docker-compose up -d`